mattngaw/quartz/content/diary/courses.md

 - 21-127 Concepts of Mathematics (12)

-**Other Commitments**: Track training, gym, and this time, actually zero social life.

-**Comments**: My worst semester "at" CMU, and probably the worst experience of my life.
+**Comments**: My worst semester "at" CMU, and probably the roughest experience I've had.

 ## Fall 2020 (remote @ home)